Does My Child Have Special Needs?

 Is Your Child Curious, Changing, and Learning?

-When the child has an obvious problem or illness, it would normally be diagnosed by the child’s physician and will trigger the process of looking for ways to help the child in his or her development.
+When a child has an obvious problem or illness, it would normally be diagnosed by the child’s physician.
+This will trigger the process of looking for ways to help the child in his or her development.
 If you have concerns regarding your child’s health, or development, the first place to check is with your child’s physician.

 There are times when parents feel that “something is not quite right” but can’t quite define what it is.
 They may begin wondering and asking: “Is there a problem with my child?
 Is he or she developmentally delayed?”

-With the NeuroMovement® approach of the Anat Baniel Method℠, we understand that if the child has special challenges, even if not clearly diagnosable, the sooner the intervention, the better.
+With NeuroMovement®, we understand that if the child has special challenges, even if not clearly diagnosed, the sooner the intervention, the better.
 When a child has special challenges, her or his brain still grows and forms patterns, including limiting and disorganized patterns of movement, thought, feeling, and emotion due to their condition.

-In the Anat Baniel Method Center, when we work with children whose parents have “vague” concerns, almost always we find that the parents’ intuition was right and these children did benefit from getting a few ABM Lessons.
+When we work with children whose parents have “vague” concerns, almost always we find that the parents’ intuition was right.
+Their children often benefit from getting a few NeuroMovement lessons.

 Search Our Blog